Powered by the famous HEMI V8 engine, Dodge

 How to save money on Dodge insurance

 Whether you choose to purchase one of Dodge’s rocket-powered sports cars or stick with something tamer, you’ll want to protect your investment with quality car insurance.
-Though researching affordable policies may seem slow and tedious—especially for those itching for speed—Jerry
+Though researching affordable policies may seem slow and tedious—especially for those itching for speed—

-can make the process quick and easy!
 The app is free to use and instantly compares custom quotes from over 55 top insurance companies to track down the lowest rates available for you and your coverage needs.
 See a plan you like?
 All you have to do is select it through the app and Jerry’s expert brokers will help handle all the transition calls and paperwork.

 The average Jerry user ends up saving more than $800 a year on car insurance, so it’s definitely worth a look to keep you (and your zippy Dodge sports car) protected for less!

 “As a young person who owns a sports car and a high-end sedan, I couldn’t find quotes below a certain threshold.
-By using Jerry
+By using

 , I managed to find full comprehensive coverage on both vehicles and saved $150 a month!” —Channing Y.

-RECOMMENDEDThis app is great, but the customer service is even better!
+This app is great, but the customer service is even better!
 Not to mention convenient!
 My husband and I got the lowest rate (much lower than the rates I was finding online through my own searches), quickly, and pretty much all through text message!
 Thank you so much for a hassle free experience👍